 The following scales are what doctors use to measure the severity of OCD and TICs.
 Review these scales and show them to your doctor and communicate that your child went from normal levels (1-5) to abnormal (10 and above) overnight.
 OCD may present as severe anxiety.
 Do not assume your child does not fall into the realm of OCD because they do not show the “stereotypical symptoms” of OCD, such as hand obsessive washing and fear of germs.

 The Cunningham Panel of Tests

-A test to help determine the “likelihood of the patient’s condition being auto-immune in nature”, including possible PANDAS, is commercially available by Moleculera Labs.
-This test is derived from the research done by Dr. M. Cunningham.
+The Cunningham Panel of Tests determines the “likelihood of the patient’s condition being auto-immune in nature”, including possible PANDAS.
+This test is commercially available by Moleculera Labs.

-Dr. Cunningham’s research measured cross-reactive antibodies that are elevated in a PANDAS child’s brains.
+Dr. Cunningham’s research, which led to this test, measured cross-reactive antibodies that are elevated in a PANDAS child’s brains.
 Many children got assistance with PANDAS treatment from Immunologists if the results of this blood test indicate PANDAS-like antibody levels.
-This study was conducted at the University of Oklahoma.

 In the following studies by Dr. Cunningham, et al., they show that movement disorders in Sydenham Chorea patients – a movement problem caused only by strep – and PANDAS children are similarly elevated.
 In both illnesses the basal ganglia are activated by a negative autoimmune reaction to strep.

 This is important to show doctors so they understand that your child is not simply suffering from a psychological issue and may be having movement or mood issues due to strep antibody cross-reactivity from auto-antibodies (misbehaving antibodies along the basal ganglia nerves) called anti-lysoganglioside and anti-tublin.

 PLEASE: See page 3 figure a. – showing elevation in PANDAS children at Acute Stages of Exacerbations.